wk-mihai/technical-challenge/README.md

 Copy the .env.example file and rename it into .env.testing, where you have to add the database credentials, with new database name, ex. _technical_challenge_testing_.

+Run the migration command, for creating the testing database:

+`php artisan migrate --env=testing`

 Run the following command:

 `$ phpunit`